-In the literature, the cosmological constant problem is usually described in the framework of Poincare invariant QFT of gravity on Minkowski space.
-This theory contains only one phenomenological parameter - the gravitational constant G, and Λ is defined by the vacuum expectation value of the energy-momentum tensor.
+However, in QFT, Λ is interpreted as vacuum energy density, and the cosmological constant problem is described in a wide literature (see e.g. [18] and references therein).
+Usually, this problem is considered in the framework of Poincare invariant QFT of gravity on Minkowski space.
+This theory contains only one phenomenological parameter-the gravitational constant G, and Λ is defined by the vacuum expectation value of the energy-momentum tensor.
 The theory contains strong divergencies which cannot be eliminated because the theory is not renormalizable.
 The results can be made finite only with a choice of the cutoff parameter.
 Since G is the only parameter in the theory, the usual choice of the cutoff parameter in momentum space is \hbar/l_P where l_P is the Plank length.
-Then, if $\hbar = c = 1$, G has the dimension $length^2$ and Λ is of the order of 1/G. However, this value is more than 120 orders of magnitude greater than the experimental one.
+Then, if $\hbar = c = 1$, G has the dimension $length^2$ and Λ is of the order of 1/G. This value is more than 120 orders of magnitude greater than the experimental one.
+It is discussed in a wide literature how the discrepancy with experiment can be reduced, but the problem remains.

 As explained above, in quantum theory, Poincare symmetry is a special degenerate case of dS symmetry in the formal limit $R \to \infty$ where R is a parameter of contraction from the dS algebra to the Poincare one.
-This parameter is fundamental to the same extent as cand \hbar , it has nothing to do with the relation between Minkowski and dS spaces and the problem why R is as is does not arise by analogy with the problem why c and \hbar are as are.
+This parameter is fundamental to the same extent as c and \hbar , it has nothing to do with the relation between Minkowski and dS spaces and the problem why R is as is does not arise by analogy with the problem why c and \hbar are as are.
 As noted in Sec.
 3.3, the result for cosmological acceleration in our approach and in GR is given by the same expression (3.1) but the crucial difference between our approach and GR is as follows.
 While in GR, R is the radius of the dS space and can be arbitrary, in our approach, R is defined uniquely because it is a parameter of contraction from the dS algebra to the Poincare one.
 Therefore, in our approach, the problem why the cosmological constant is as is does not arise.

-Therefore, the phenomenon of cosmological acceleration has nothing to do with dark energy or other artificial reasons.
+Therefore, at the present stage of the universe (when semiclassical approximation is valid), the phenomenon of cosmological acceleration has nothing to do with dark energy or other artificial reasons.
 This phenomenon is an inevitable kinematical consequence of quantum theory in semiclassical approximation and the problem of cosmological constant does not arise.

-Since 1998, the fact that $\Lambda > 0$ has been confirmed in several experiments, and it is now accepted [15] that $\Lambda = 1.3 \cdot 10^{-52}/m^2$ with the accuracy 5%.
+Since 1998, it has been confirmed in several experiments [19] that $\Lambda > 0$, and $\Lambda = 1.3 \cdot 10^{-52}/m^2$ with the accuracy 5%.
 Therefore, at the current stage of the universe, R is of the order of $10^{26}m$.
 Since Λ is very small and the evolution of the universe is the complex process, cosmological repulsion does not appear to be the main effect determining this process, and other effects (e.g., gravity, microwave background and cosmological nucleosynthesis) may play a much larger role.